yashbaddi/FoodieFleet/README.md

 - username: User ID of the user that wants to create a resaurant
 - restaurantName:The specified Restaurant name
+- latitude: The latitude of that Restaurant
-- Address: The Address of that Restaurant
+- longitude: The logitude of that Restaurant
 - description: The description of that resaurant
+- pictures: The pictures uploaded by the owener

 Return:

 - The updated Restaurant Details

 ---

+`updateRestaurantStatus:`
+PATCH /restaurant/:id
+Update restaurant status

+Parameters:

+- isOpen: Boolean

+Return

+- True to confirm

 `deleteRestaurant:`\
 DELETE /restaurant/:id